Single-Letter and Two-Letter .com Domains: The Rarest Real Estate on the Internet

 Three reasons, all compounding:

 - Absolute scarcity.
-26 single-letter .coms.
-676 two-letter.
-The supply is mathematically fixed and almost entirely consumed by the early internet's first occupants.
+Three registrable single-letter .coms.
+676 two-letter ones, all taken.
+The supply is mathematically fixed — most single letters are locked at the registry and will never be released.
 No new ones are ever created.

 - Universal recall.
 A single letter or two-letter pair fits inside a customer's working memory perfectly.
 The brand association is instant.
 Type-in traffic for X.com is enormous — every user who has ever heard of "X" tries it at least once.